Thomas Gray (17161771)

 • "Some mute inglorious Milton"

-• "Far from the Madding Crowd" (the title of an eponymous novel by Thomas Hardy, filmed several times)
+• "Far from the Madding Crowd" (the title of a novel by Thomas Hardy, filmed several times)

 • "Full many a flower is born to blush unseen, and waste its sweetness on the desert air," is quoted often, including by Annie Savoy (Susan Sarandon) in the film Bull Durham